-Follow the mentioned steps to open the command prompt at the installation screen.
-Enter into “diskpart“, list the disks and then choose the desired disk.
+Follow the mentioned steps to open the command prompt on the installation screen.
+Enter “diskpart“, list the disks, and then choose the desired disk.

 The above command will clean your disk completely and convert it to the GPT partition style.

 Option 2 – Change to Legacy BIOS mode